antropova/converter-cli/README.md

    used by the test suite to reset the state of the application and all tests will fail before they are implemented.

+   Additionally, you will find a class definition for the "Findable" module in "app/concerns".

 2. run `ruby bin/cli.rb` and have a functioning app

 Feel free to push your own repo or gist if you want me to look at it.